Yodawgz0/All-Manager/README.md

 2. Python JSON connect REST (GET POST Done)
 3. React Native Improvments
 4. Make the LoginPage with IP display button (Done)
-5. Think what is going to next page:
-          1. Counter
-          2. Todo List
-          3. File Transfer
-          4. Calender
-          5. EMAILS???
-          6. Are there some cool APIs of other Apps

 ##########################################################################